rbisdorff/Digraph3/docSphinx/index.rst

 .. toctree:: techDoc
    :maxdepth: 2

-The third part concerns case studies and examples concerning the active development of the Digraph3 collection of python3 modules for implementing tools and methods of the RuBis decision aiding approach.
+The third part gathers historical case studies and example digraphs compiled before 2006 and concerning the active development of the Digraph3 collection of python3 modules for implementing tools and methods of the *Rubis decision aiding* approach.

 .. toctree:: digraph3Archives
    :maxdepth: 1